aeberspaecher/time_keeper/README.rst

     ./waf configure
     sudo ./waf install

-The location of your todo.txt file, and time_keeper's tk.txt, tk_report.txt
-files are read from the environment variable ``$TIMEKEEPERPATH``.
+The location of time_keeper's tk.txt ad tk_report.txt files are read from the environment variable ``$TIMEKEEPERPATH``.

 Usage
 -----